tsvbits/tsvbits.github.io/src/pages/2021/multidisk/index.md

 ## High level idea

 The idea is simple.
 I'd like to build a unified UI for all my drives.
-For sake of simplicity I selected only few platforms as starting point:
+For sake of simplicity I selected only few platforms as a starting point:
 - [Uploadcare](https://uploadcare.com) - nice and quite new one with simple APIs and have free plan
 - [Dropbox](https://www.dropbox.com/) - I assume no need any introduction